Mangomindai/shiva-sdk/README.md

 print(verdict["chain_position"]) # sealed into the audit chain forever
 ```

 That's it.
 One call.
 If the verdict is `BLOCK`, don't run the action.
-Your agent is now governed.
+Your agent is now governed — and even if it's smart enough to try manipulating the record, it can't.

 ---